 Start with one goal.
 To effectively improve a behavior, you need to stick to a single goal.
 For example, if a student repeatedly calls out and interrupts class but also refuses to complete work, you'll have to choose which behavior you want to focus on first.
 Once that behavior has improved, you can move on to the next goal.

-Depending on the frequency or severity of the behavior you are trying to eliminate, you’ll want to choose how many tokens your student must earn to earn a reward.
-If a student is working on staying in his own space but he is currently out of his seat or invading other’s space 80% of the time, you may want to start small and build up.
+Depending on the frequency or severity of the behavior you are trying to eliminate, you'll want to choose how many tokens your student must earn to earn a reward.
+If a student is working on staying in his own space but he is currently out of his seat or invading others' space 80% of the time, you may want to start small and build up.

 Give Students Visual Reward Choices

-Another note about rewards, you’ll want to only give reward options that you student can earn and get immediate access to.
-Giving the student a chance to play basketball with the principal is great, but the principal will need to be available at a moment’s notice (unless you know you have a student who can wait for their reward).
+Another note about rewards, you'll want to only give reward options that your student can earn and get immediate access to.
+Giving the student a chance to play basketball with the principal is great, but the principal will need to be available at a moment's notice (unless you know you have a student who can wait for their reward).
 Rewards (and consequences for that matter) are much more effective when given immediately.

 Teach your Student How to Use Token Boards

-You can read more about using visuals in the classroom here.
+Read more about using visuals in the classroom here.

 Learn even more about using Token Boards in the Video Demonstration

 Are you ready to add try using token boards in your classroom?
 I have created a pack that has everything you need to get started!
 This resource includes token board templates, tokens, visual reward menus, and tons of picture reward options.
 You can find this resource in the Teaching Exceptional Kinders shop or on Teachers Pay Teachers.